band/foobar1/resources/Newton_1973_workgroupInOrgExcerpts.md

 characterize collective life.
-These processes may interfere with the performance of group tasks, and to some extent (as Rice, 1969, has indicated) emanate from all those aspects of the person which are unused by his specific and limited role in the taskwork.
+These processes may interfere with the performance of group tasks, and to some extent (as Rice, 1969, has indicated) emanate from all those aspects of the person which are unused by his specific and limited role in the task work.

 Our more general meaning of social process includes the former, yet more broadly encompasses mode and tempo of work, what in fact the